Damione Lewis

-Damione Ramon Lewis (born March 1, 1978 in Sulphur Springs, Texas) is a former American football defensive end and current coach in the National Football League.
-Lewis is currently a defensive assistant for the Seattle Seahawks.
-He was drafted by the St. Louis Rams in the first round of the 2001 NFL Draft after he played college football at the University of Miami.
-Lewis has also been a member of the Carolina Panthers, New England Patriots, and Houston Texans during his playing career.
+Damione Ramon Lewis (born March 1, 1978) is an American football coach and former player who is currently the defensive line coach for Miami (FL).
+He played professionally as a defensive end in the National Football League (NFL).
+Lewis played college football for the Miami Hurricanes before being selected by the St. Louis Rams in the first round of the 2001 NFL draft.
+He also played in the NFL for the Carolina Panthers, New England Patriots, and Houston Texans.
+After his playing career, he became a defensive assistant for the Seattle Seahawks.

-Early years
+Early life

 Lewis attended Sulphur Springs High School in Sulphur Springs, Texas.

 College career

 Lewis played college football at the University of Miami.
 After redshirting as a true freshman, Lewis started in his second year and produced a career-high 72 tackles, four sacks, and one forced fumble.
 As a sophomore in 1998 he led all Hurricanes defensive linemen with 52 tackles and registered two sacks.
 In 1999, as a junior Lewis posted 57 tackles, 6.5 sacks, two forced fumbles and one fumble recovery and was named to the second-team All-Big East.
 As a senior, he recorded 39 tackles, three sacks, and two forced fumbles.
 He was named first-team All-Big East and Third-team All-American by the Sporting News.

 Lewis started 41 of 43 games at Miami and finished his career with 220 career tackles, 15.5 sacks, and five forced fumbles.